-Biden names transition teams to gather information about federal agencies
+These are the experts who will lead Biden’s transition at federal agencies

 “It’s about getting the Cabinet leaders ready to lead, equipping them with the information they need,” a Biden transition official said in advance of the public rollout.

-The teams that go into federal agencies are a tradition of presidential transition.
+The teams that go into federal agencies are a tradition of presidential transitions.
 But the Biden teams will not make formal contact with Trump appointees and the career staff now in government because the outgoing administration has not yet released transition resources and allowed access to agencies, a decision that has led to a standoff with the Biden transition.

-However, Biden transition officials stressed that they are working through informal channels to learn what’s going in the government, talking with think tanks, labor and nonprofit groups and those who previously served at federal agencies.
+However, transition officials stressed that they are working through informal channels to learn what’s going in the government, talking with think tanks, labor and nonprofit groups and those who previously served at federal agencies.

 “We may not be making formal contact, but the transition work is continuing to move full speed ahead,” the official said.

-Besides preparing Biden and Vice President-elect Kamala Harris to take over the government, the teams will serve as “ambassadors to the career staff” of 2.1 million, the official said, “folks who are our partners in solving the world’s problems.”
+Besides preparing Biden and Vice President-elect Kamala D. Harris to take over the government, the teams will serve as “ambassadors to the career staff” of 2.1 million, the official said, “folks who are our partners in solving the world’s problems.”
 The reference drew a contrast with the incoming Trump administration four years ago, whose “landing teams” established a mistrust of career civil servants at many agencies.

 The vast majority of the Biden team members will volunteer their time, transition officials said.
 “They’ve seen agencies under strain” during the Trump administration, another official said